kreier/timeline/README.md

 - v4.0 2024/01/30 Languages extended to 10 languages with initial support for CJK (中国人 日本語 한국어) rendering.
 Translation support started for French, Iloko and Japanese.
 - v4.1 2024/02/27 Included Sinhala (සිංහල) and refined __Iloko__ and __Japanese__ (日本語).
 - v4.2 2024/03/09 Included the family of Terah and the image from __Daniel 2__ with the world powers from Daniel 7.
 And 6 small images as illustration.
+- v4.3 2024/03/16 Convert dictionary files to __.csv__ format to be easier readable in a [Jupyter Notebook](db/timeline.ipynb).
+You can create the latest PDF in your language in [Google Colab](https://colab.research.google.com/drive/1G0z6jKIs_B_Md_y6Wen108Keo5WazalZ?usp=sharing) with just a browser.

 ### Translations